 If you take UX research seriously, you’ll be surprised at how much value and benefits come with it.
 Let’s take SalesHacker, for example – this year a sales and market development resource conducted user experience research to determine the direction of future planning and strategizing.
 The experts learned that SalesHacker users spend most of their time on the blog.
 They found out that the audience consists mainly of male visitors aged 25-34, who click more on templates and checklists.
 This information is collected to shape SalesHacker policies the way its users want and need them to be.

 Another great illustration is HubSpot’s main page redesign.
 The research team analyzed data from Google Analytics and other metrics and built certain assumptions about the their users’ behavior.
 They plunged into various testing, interviews and prototyping.
 As a result, they designed a new homepage that generates more trial sign-ups and user engagement.

 Yes, UX research does work.
 In fact, it influences not only separate products, but whole businesses based on their relationships with clients.
-The formula for a successfully delivered service consists of understanding the users and their needs, and the UX research is exactly the tool that helps to gain that knowledge.
-But what is it, and how do you conduct it?
+The formula for a successfully delivered service consists of understanding the users and their needs, and the UX study is exactly the tool that helps to gain that knowledge.
+But what is it, and how to do user research in UX?

 Well, let’s find out.

 What Is User Experience Research, And What Does It Go With?